Hysterectomy Surgery in Colorado Springs, CO

 Hysterectomy is the removal of the uterus and cervix but not necessarily the removal of the ovaries.
 With the advancement of new technology, a hysterectomy is becoming easier to perform and faster to recover from.
 This surgery usually takes 45 to 60 minutes to perform.
 After a hysterectomy, you may never require another pap smear in the future, as long as you have never had a history of abnormal pap smears.
 There are several methods that I use to perform a hysterectomy.
-I will describe each type of surgery and the main considerations for choosing the appropriate procedure for you.
-All hysterectomies have risks and benefits.
+Dr. Tubbs will describe each type of surgery and the main considerations for choosing the appropriate procedure for you.
+All hysterectomies we perform for women near Colorado Springs have risks and benefits.

 Major Operative Risks include: